-The term Mergers and Acquisitions (“M&A”) is generally used to refer to the consolidation of companies or assets through different transaction types.
-Over recent years, the M&A scene in Malaysia has significantly slowed down as the number of completed mergers and acquisitions in Malaysia involving listed companies dropped from 338 in 2013 as compared to only 78 transactions in 2017.
-Despite this slowdown, 55% of the mergers and acquisitions activity in Malaysia was attributable to the consumer and financial sectors from 2012 to 2015.
-The reported transaction value in real estate mergers and acquisitions in Malaysia was “RM14 billion representing 88% of the total transacted value in the financial sector in 2015”.
+The term Mergers and Acquisitions (“M&A”) generally refers to the consolidation of companies or assets through different types of transactions.
+Over recent years, the M&A scene in Malaysia has significantly slowed down as the number of completed mergers and acquisitions in Malaysia involving listed companies dropped from 338 in 2013 to only 78 transactions in 2017.
+Despite this slowdown, 55% of mergers and acquisitions activities in Malaysia was attributable to the consumer and financial sectors from 2012 to 2015.
+The reported transaction value in real estate mergers and acquisitions in Malaysia was “RM14 billion, representing 88% of the total transacted value in the financial sector in 2015”.

 The Malaysian market has shifted over the past six years to attract both foreign and local investors to invest in several public companies through a series of acquisition transactions.
-In 2012, the acquisition of MBF Cards (M) Sdn Bhd by AMMB Holdings Bhd saw one of the country’s largest local banking group (Ambank) acquiring 100% interest from MBf Holdings Bhd for a total of RM623.4 million (hereinafter referred to as “the Acquisition of MBF Cards”).
-From here on out, the consumer and financial sectors led the way in most merger and acquisition transactions in Malaysia and continued to do so in 2017 with the acquisition of 44.37% interest in GHL Systems Bhd by an English-based private equity fund (through its private vehicle, Actis Stark (Mauritius) Ltd) for a total of RM290.2 million.
-GHL Systems Bhd is a payment services provider within the Asean region with its operations based predominantly in Malaysia, Philippines, Thailand, Australia and Indonesia.
+In 2012, the acquisition of MBF Cards (M) Sdn Bhd by AMMB Holdings Bhd saw one of the country’s largest local banking groups (Ambank) acquiring 100% interest from MBF Holdings Bhd for a total of RM623.4 million (hereinafter referred to as “the Acquisition of MBF Cards”).
+From here on out, the consumer and financial sectors led the way in most merger and acquisition transactions in Malaysia and continued to do so in 2017 with the acquisition of 44.37% interest in GHL Systems Bhd by an English-based private equity fund, through its private vehicle, Actis Stark (Mauritius) Ltd, for a total of RM290.2 million.
+GHL Systems Bhd is a payment services provider within the Asean region with its operations based predominantly in Malaysia, the Philippines, Thailand, Australia and Indonesia.

 Type of Mergers & Acquisitions